vision-zjweu/compv.github.io/docs/hw3.md

     where $$\hB$$ has all the parameters of $$\HB$$.

     <div class="primer-spec-callout info" markdown="1">
-      *Hint*: Again, this is not meant to be a trick question -- use the setup from the foreword.
+      Again, this is not meant to be a trick question -- use the setup from the foreword.
     </div>

     **Important**: This part will be autograded.
 Please follow the specifications precisely.